 The proposed location is considered to be a viable option.
-The proposed site is located to the east of the R365 Road in Blaauwskop Settlement and is allowing for accessibility and linking to the existing services infrastructure.
-Any upgrades or additional services infrastructure that will be required will be investigated and included in the Environmental Impact Report (EIR).
+The proposed site is located to the east of the R365 Road in Blaauwskop Settlement and allows for access and provides a link to the existing services infrastructure.
+Any upgrades or additional services infrastructure that will be required will be included and addressed in the Draft Environmental Impact Report (EIR).